 There’s always something exciting happening at the Museum of International Folk Art!
 Join us for our many programs listed below.

-Join Joaquin Gallegos for live Flamenco guitar in the exhibition Flamenco: From Spain to New Mexico.
-By Museum admission, New Mexico residents seniors (age 60 & up) are admitted Free every Wednesday.
-Youth 16 and under and members of the Museum of New Mexico Foundation are always free!
+New Mexico residents admitted free the first Sunday of each month.
+Youth 16 and under and members of the Museum of New Mexico Foundation always admitted free!

 9:00 AM - 5:00 PM

 The Museum Hill Partners invite the public the Museums and the Botanical Garden FREE!

 Special events and activities at the Museum of International Folk Art, The Wheelwright Museum of the American Indian, The Museum of Spanish Colonial Arts, The Santa Fe Botanical Garden, with activites by the International Folk Art Alliance and the National Parks Service.

 Our docents open up the world of folk art and the history of the museum to you.
 No reservations are required for docent tours, which are available:

 10:30 & 11:30AM and 2:00PM.
 To confirm the day’s tours, please call the museum front desk at 505-476-1204.Learn More